|

 ETHICS

-Ethical
+Ethical principles

-principles are similar
+are similar to those

-quantitative research.
+research.

-PURPOSEFUL
+PURPOSEFUL SAMPLING

-SAMPLING STRATEGIES
+STRATEGIES

-- Comprehensive
+Comprehensive

 sampling

-- Maximum
+Maximum variation

 sampling

-by case type
+Sampling by case

-PHASE
+PHASE OF DATA

-OF DATA COLLECTION AND
+COLLECTION AND

 ANALYSES